IDoCodingStuffs/python-doodles/freeform-log.md

 Newsflash, I did not get something better than random.
 Fuck.

 Next thing is revamping my whole approach I guess.
 I should also set up the competition metric on local so that I am not flying blind and spending 2 weeks to end up not even beating random.

+### 8 PM
+Starting training from pretrained and using avg pool, and suddenly validation loss is going wild.
+That makes more sense, I think default pooling was making it fail to generalize or something.

+Let's try random sampling 10 images per series.